Skip to content Skip to footer navigation

 Most energy-efficient extra large fridge

-This Haier, like the LG model above is also part of the extra-large fridge category and is comparable in size to the LG.
+This LG model, like the Samsung mentioned above, is part of the extra-large fridge category and is comparable in size to the Samsung.
 However, it costs much less to buy and less to run over the 10-year period.

 Rethink the second fridge in the garage